Category

 Therefore, DENTSU SOKEN INC. Media Innovation Research Department decided to classify the diverse patterns of screen media usage into distinct categories using Video Research Ltd.'s expanded Media Contact Environment Survey data "MCR/ex" from fiscal year 2014.
 Two key features unique to this analysis are:

-Screen media usage was categorized as: ① "Terrestrial TV viewing" ② "BS/CS satellite TV viewing" ③ "Recorded program playback" ④ "Package media playback (DVD, etc.)" ⑤ "Video game use"; on PCs: ⑥ "Email use" ⑦ "Internet use" ⑧ "SNS use"; and on smartphones, feature phones, and tablets: ⑨ "Email use" ⑩ "Internet use" ⑪ "SNS use" ⑫ "PC/mobile game use".
+Screen media usage was categorized as: ① "Terrestrial TV viewing" ② "BS/CS satellite TV viewing" ③ "Recorded program playback" ④ "Package media playback (DVD, etc.)"⑤ "Video game use"; on PCs: ⑥ "Email use" ⑦ "Internet use" ⑧ "SNS use"; and on smartphones, feature phones, and tablets: ⑨ "Email use" ⑩ "Internet use" ⑪ "SNS use" ⑫ "PC/mobile game use".

 We redefined weekdays and holidays to understand information behaviors.

 It is well known that media contact behaviors differ significantly between weekdays and holidays.
 Furthermore, in recent years, the diversification of occupations and the expansion of the service industry have led to the emergence of various work patterns, meaning weekends and public holidays are not necessarily days off.
-Therefore, we attempted to more accurately grasp information behaviors by defining weekdays as "days when the individual worked or attended school for even a short time" and holidays as "days when the individual did not work or attend school at all."
+Therefore, we attempted to more accurately grasp information behaviors by defining weekdays as "days when the individual worked or attended school for even a little while" and holidays as "days when the individual did not work or attend school at all."

 As a result, we were able to extract a total of 10 clusters from the classification of young people's media contact behavior patterns.
 We will introduce how young people differentiate their screen media usage through seven of these clusters.